po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 Developers tend to have a lot of opinions on how to format code.
 Do you use single quotes or double quotes for strings?
 Is it okay to have trailing commas on object properties?
 How often should you add spaces in between keywords?
 When should chained methods be moved to a new line?

 As a team, you can agree on certain standards and use a tool like ESLint to highlight when your code doesn't meet these standards.
-However, it's still on the developer to actually make those formatting changes.
-Fortunately, there are additional tools like **Prettier** that can handle the formatting for you.
+However, it still falls on the developer to actually make those formatting changes.
+Fortunately, additional tools like **Prettier** can handle the formatting for you.

 In this activity, we'll add Prettier to an existing codebase, link it with an ESLint configuration, and set up VS Code to run Prettier automatically.